 Marriott Bonvoy has over 40 airline partners.
 For most programs, Bonvoy points can be transferred to airline miles at a rate of 3:1, with a 5,000-mile bonus for transferring in increments of 60,000 Bonvoy points.

-By buying Bonvoy points at 0.8 cents per point (USD) and transferring to frequent flyer programs, you’re effectively purchasing airline miles for just under 2 cents per mile (USD).
+By buying Bonvoy points at 0.94 cent per point (USD) and transferring to frequent flyer programs, you’re effectively purchasing airline miles for 2.25 cents per mile (USD).

 This is certainly quite expensive, but the real benefit is gaining access to exclusive airlines.